13 Best Project Management Software And Tools (2020)

-Whether you run a small-sized business or a large-scale industry, managing and keeping track of numerous projects at once can be a tedious task.
+Whether you run a small business or a large enterprise, managing and keeping track of your projects is always a challenge.

-That’s why project management tools have become so prevalent in the market.
-In fact, 77% of high-performing projects use project management software.
+That’s why project management software has become so prevalent in the market.
+In fact, 77% of high-performing projects use project management tools.

-Here are some of the best project management software for 2020.
+Here are my top picks for the best project management software for teams this year.

 Monday.com is a new version of the previously known Dapulse with a lot more features.
 With a clean interface and color-coded features, this platform is pretty straightforward to use and set up great for project managers and either big or small teams.
 They also offer a mobile app.

 - Offers a colored timeline and option to sync timeline with calendar